Frankie36/Whac-A-Mole/README.md

 Wait for project to build you may be prompted to create your own gradle wrapper if so... click accept

 # Step 3.
-Run the application on your device of choice or emulator
+Run the application on your android device of choice or emulator